aubin-tchoi/gonggi/README.md

 # gonggi

-A dice game of risk and reward.
+A die game of risk and reward.

 You will find here the rules and the implementation of a simulator for a 2-players dice game.